Moths of North Carolina

 Habitats:

 Larval Host Plants: Larvae are reportedly polyphagous, feeding on a wide range of plants, including many crop species.
-Among the hosts listed by Robinson et al. (2010) are apple, blackberry, blueberry, cherry, corn, onion, peanut, pear, rice, rose, soybean, tobacco, and wheat. - View
+Among the hosts listed by Robinson et al. (2010) are apple, blackberry, blueberry, cherry, corn, onion, peanut, pear, rice, rose, soybean, tobacco, and wheat.
+We do not have any feeding records in North Carolina. - View

 Wikipedia